 It’s capable of outputting 34,000 BTUs through its two burners at 17,000 BTU each.
 It starts without matches and lighters with its matchless ignition, and the flames are controlled with two dials.
 Camp Chef has placed the burners inside a housing to protect the flames from the wind.

-Included with the Ranger II is a 5 feet hose so you can connect the stove to larger propane tanks.
+Included with the Ranger II is a 5-foot hose so you can connect the camp stove to larger propane tanks.
 A big thumbs up to Camp Chef for including this accessory.

 It weighs 17 pounds and measures 12.5 by 19.5 by 6 inches.
 Each burner grate measures 8 by 8 inches.

 We recommend the Camp Chef Ranger II if you want a stove you can take out on a sunny day and cook dinner on.
 It’s a very powerful, reliable, and functional stove that does the job with high-quality parts.
 Camp Chef is a company known for its quality camping gear and accessories, and the Ranger II is no exception in that regard.

 The only thing we’re missing is an included carrying case.
 If you’re okay with something slightly less portable that has its own legs and wind guards, check out the Camp Chef Explorer below.

 - 34,000 BTU